You have no items in your shopping cart.

 To help maintain your leather product, we recommend the following:

-SageBrown recommend cleaning the exterior leather with a soft cloth and warm, mildly soapy water.
+SageBrown recommend cleaning the exterior leather with a soft damp cloth.
 Wring until the cloth is merely damp and wipe the leather in a light circular motion.
 Repeat using only clean water.
 Allow to dry naturally.
 Water based stains can be cleaned by rubbing the area with itself.
 Do not touch the oil based stains as the leather will eventually soak up the stain and the stains will disappear.
-A specialist dry cleaner is recommended.
-Please contact us for advice before using products such as Vaseline or saddle soap as this may make the surface of the leather sticky, causing it to attract dirt and causing irreversible damage.
+For accidental spillages of non alcholic and alcholic drinks on leather, nubuck or suede, please contact us for advice.

 Things to avoid